 Lupus, a chronic auto-immune disorder, can result in the development of Raynaud’s Syndrome, causing the contraction of the small blood vessels, preventing blood flow to the skin in hands and feet.
 Using Footlogix Cold Feet Formula, may help with these symptoms.

-The female hormone oestrogen, which regulates the peripheral blood vessels and increases during menstruation, will often make us more sensitive to cold temperatures.
+The female hormone oestrogen, which regulates the peripheral blood vessels and increases during menstruation, will often make us more sensitive to colder temperatures.

-A type of vasospastic disorder that is more common in women and in people who live in colder climates.
-In addition to cold feet, affected areas turn white, then blue and later turn red when they warm up.
-In mild cases, you can treat Raynaud's with Footlogix cold feet formula daily to help with circulation.
+It is a type of vasospastic disorder that is more common in women and in those who live in colder climate conditions.
+In addition to cold feet, affected areas turn into white, then into blue and lastly into red when they warm up.
+In mild cases, you can treat Raynaud's with the Footlogix Cold Feet Formula daily to help with circulation.

-Many smokers are not aware that smoking can result in cold feet as it can lead to poor circulation.
-The feet and legs show signs of poor circulation first.
-Early symptoms include cold feet, but can lead to tissue damage, pain, ulcers and even gangrene.
+Many smokers are not aware that smoking not only results in cold feet but poor circulation too.
+The feet and legs show the early signs of poor circulation.
+Though cold feet are the early symptoms that surface at the same time can lead to other ailments such as tissue damage, pain, ulcers and even gangrene.

-Poor blood circulation, due to lack of activity will typically result in cold hands and feet.
+Poor blood circulation and lack of activity will typically result in cold hands and feet.
 However, a bit of light exercise will restore blood flow and heat to the muscles and skin fairly quickly.

-Cold feet can be a common side-effect of certain prescription medications—such as beta blockers for for the treatment of high blood pressure and the prevention of migraine headaches, or even birth control pills which can affect hormone levels.
+Cold feet can be a common side-effect of certain prescription medications—such as beta blockers for the treatment of high blood pressure and the prevention of migraine headaches, or even birth control pills, which can affect hormone levels.

 Footlogix Cold Feet Formula stimulates micro-circulation and provides relief to cold feet, bringing them to a normal state; the feet no longer feel cold, however, they do not (and should not) feel hot.